tungsten wedding band close up — tungsten rings pros and cons

 Is tungsten better than titanium for a wedding band?

 It depends on what you prioritise.
-Tungsten is harder, heavier, and more scratch-resistant.
-Titanium is lighter and slightly more impact-resistant.
+Tungsten is harder, heavier, and holds its finish longer.
+Titanium is lighter and slightly more impact-flexible.
 Neither can be resized.
-For guys who want a ring that holds its finish and has a solid, weighty feel, tungsten is the stronger choice.
-For those who prefer an ultralight ring, titanium wins on weight alone.
+For guys who want a band that holds its surface and has a solid, weighty feel, tungsten is the stronger choice.
+Read the full tungsten vs titanium comparison for the side-by-side.
+For an ultralight ring, titanium wins on weight alone.

-Tungsten carbide isn't trying to be gold — it's a different category entirely.
-It's harder, more durable, more affordable, and lower maintenance than any precious metal.
-The trade-offs (no resizing, can shatter on hard impact) are real but manageable for most guys.
-If you want a ring that performs as well as it looks and doesn't need babying, browse the full FoundryCut collection — every ring is $105, comfort-fit, and built from nickel-bound tungsten carbide.
+Tungsten carbide is not trying to be gold.
+It is a different category of wedding band entirely.
+It is harder, more affordable, and lower maintenance than any precious metal, and the trade-offs (no resizing, can crack on hard impact) are real but manageable for most guys.
+If you want a ring that performs as well as it looks and does not need babying, browse the FoundryCut tungsten collection.
+Every style is nickel-bonded tungsten carbide, built to last, comfort-fit by default.